hfxbse/web-engineering-2023/README.md

 ![File not found page](docs/fileNotFound.png)

-### Accessing a page which is not part of the website
+### Accessing a page that is not part of the website

-In case you try to access a page which is not part of the website, a simple "404 - Page not found."-page is shown.
+In case you try to access a page that is not part of the website, a simple "404 - Page not found."-page is shown.

 ![Page not found page](docs/pageNotFound.png)

 ### Error dialog

-If an action without its own dialog, like the delete action or file upload, fails, an error dialog is displayed for it.
+If an action without a dialog, like the delete action or file upload, fails, an error dialog is displayed for it.
 It can be closed by either clicking on the button labeled "Ok" or by pressing "Esc" on your keyboard.

 ![Error dialog](docs/errorDialog.png)